 Complete overview of all 21 informatics-related joint study programs:

 In cooperation with the Departments of Mathematics and of Language Science and Technology, as well as the other non-university informatics institutes located on campus, the Department, as a partner of the Saarland Informatics Campus, offers 24 study programs.

 If you have any questions about the computer science degree programmes at UdS, our study coordination will be happy to help you.

 Tel.: +49 (0)681 302-58092

 The Department of Computer Science at Saarland University does research at the highest international level.
 Among the 26 professors are recipients of the Leibniz Prize of the German Research Foundation, the Zuse Medal of the German Computer Science Society, grants from the European Research Council, and many other awards.
 Saarbrücken Informatics' doctoral candidates regularly present their research results at the most renowned international symposia in their areas.
 A complete list of award winners can be found here.

 The Saarland Informatics Campus

-The Department of Computer Science is part of the Saarland Informatics Campus (SIC).
 At the SIC the activities of all informatics facilities co-located at Saarbrücken converge.
 Its 800 scientists and around 2000 students from more than 80 countries make the Saarland Informatics Campus (SIC) one of the leading locations for informatics in Germany and in Europe.
-Five globally renowned research institutes, namely the German Research Center for Artificial Intelligence (DFKI), the Max Planck Institute for Informatics, the Max Planck Institute for Software Systems, the Center for Bioinformatics and the Cluster for “Multimodal Computing and Interaction,” in cooperation with the Departments of Computer Science, Mathematics, and Language Science and Technology at Saarland University, cover the entire spectrum of informatics in 21 courses of study.
+Five globally renowned research institutes, namely the German Research Center for Artificial Intelligence (DFKI), the Max Planck Institute for Informatics, the Max Planck Institute for Software Systems, the Center for Bioinformatics and the Cluster for “Multimodal Computing and Interaction,” in cooperation with the Departments of Computer Science, Mathematics, and Language Science and Technology at Saarland University, cover the entire spectrum of informatics in 24 courses of study.